coala/coala/docs/Users/Tutorials/Writing_Bears.rst

 -  We want some information from the user (e.g. the tab width if we rely on indentation)
--  We've got some useful information for the user and want to show it to him.
-This might be some issue with his code or just an information like the number of lines.
+-  We've got some useful information for the user and want to show it to them.
+This might be some issue with their code or just an information like the number of lines.

 So let's extend our HelloWorldBear a bit, I've named the new bear with